AbeBhatti/MUSE/AWS_SETUP.md

 ## Summary

-<� **Your VYBE application now has:**
+<� **Your MUSE application now has:**
--  Production-ready authentication with AWS Cognito
+-  Production-ready authentication with AWS Cognito
--  Persistent data storage with DynamoDB
+-  Persistent data storage with DynamoDB
--  Secure API endpoints with JWT validation
+-  Secure API endpoints with JWT validation
--  Real-time collaboration with authenticated WebSockets
+-  Real-time collaboration with authenticated WebSockets
--  User management and project ownership
+-  User management and project ownership
--  Scalable architecture ready for AWS deployment
+-  Scalable architecture ready for AWS deployment

 The foundation is complete!
 You can now build out the collaborative features and deploy to production when ready.